-Other operating expenses generally represent the day-to-day running costs incurred in normal operations.
+Other operating expenses generally represent the day-to-day running costs incurred in normal operations, including office and administration expenses.
 Expenses from transactions are recognised as an expense in the reporting period in which they are incurred.

 The carrying amounts of any inventories held for distribution are expensed when the inventories are sold.